mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 These huge animals are rare on Kusyu outside reservations but have been successfully transplanted to numerous colony worlds.
-The _aua’ka_ are titanic creatures, more like walking tanks than animals.
-Hunting an _Aua’ka_ is a difficult prospect, and best accomplished with a rocket launcher, but they are part of many Aslan ceremonial feasts.
+The _aua'ka_ are titanic creatures, more like walking tanks than animals.
+Hunting an _Aua'ka_ is a difficult prospect, and best accomplished with a rocket launcher, but they are part of many Aslan ceremonial feasts.